maurobonfietti/rest-api-slim-php/README.md

-# REST API SLIM PHP
+# REST API IN SLIM PHP

 Example of REST API with Slim PHP micro framework.